White-tailed deer: Diseases

 Another issue that exists with high deer density is the spreading of infectious diseases.
 Increased deer populations lead to increased transmission of tick-borne diseases, which pose a threat to human health, to livestock, and to other deer.
-Deer are the primary host and vector for the adult black-legged tick, which transmits the Lyme disease bacterium to humans.
+White-tailed deer are the primary host for the adult black-legged tick (Ixodes scapularis), which transmits the Lyme disease bacterium to humans.
 Lyme disease is the most common vector-borne disease in the country with confirmed cases, according to 2019 CDC data, in virtually every state in the U.S. with the highest incidence levels in the states from Maine to Virginia, Minnesota, and Wisconsin.
 In 2019 the number of confirmed and probable cases totaled about 35,000.
 Furthermore, the incidence of Lyme disease seems to reflect deer density in the eastern United States, which suggests a strong correlation.
-White-tailed deer also serve as intermediate hosts for many diseases that infect humans through ticks, such as Rocky Mountain spotted fever.

-Newer evidence suggests the white-footed mouse is the most significant vector.
+While deer are critical hosts for the tick life cycle, they are not susceptible to infection by the Lyme disease spirochete.
+The white-footed mouse (Peromyscus leucopus) is the most significant reservoir of Borrelia burgdorferi, the etiologic agent of Lyme disease.
+White-tailed deer also act as hosts for other medically significant tick vectors that transmit diseases including as Rocky Mountain spotted fever, Rickettsia parkeri rickettsiosis, and human monotropic ehrlichiosis.